-I am a third-year Ph.D. student within Virginia Tech’s Alliance for Social, Political, Ethical, and Cultural Thought (ASPECT) interdisciplinary Ph.D. program and am currently serving as a Visiting Assistant Professor of Religion at Roanoke College.
+I am a fourth-year Ph.D. student within Virginia Tech’s Alliance for Social, Political, Ethical, and Cultural Thought (ASPECT) interdisciplinary Ph.D. program and am currently serving as a Visiting Assistant Professor of Religion at Roanoke College.
 At Roanoke College, I teach courses on Living Religions of the World, Judaism, Theory and Method, and Islam in addition to two special topics course entitled “Who or What is God?” and “The Moral of Our Story.”

 Prior to studying at Virginia Tech, I earned my Bachelor of Arts from Converse College in 2006, majoring in politics and minoring in religion.
 While studying at Converse, I participated in the Summer in Jordan program, sponsored by the National Council on US-Arab Relations (NCUSAR) and hosted by Ahl al-Bayt University, Mafraq, Jordan, studying intensive Arabic and Jordanian politics and society.
 I earned my Master of Arts from the University of Georgia in 2009 in religion, minoring in classics.
 My Master’s thesis, entitled A History of Jews in Greek Gymnasia from the Hellenistic Period through the Late Roman Period, focused on the changes in Jewish education after the introduction of Greek education in Palestine directly preceding the Maccabean era.

 From 2009-2011, I served as a Temporary Instructor in the Department of Religion at the University of Georgia.
-Currently, I am an Online Adjunct Instructor for Eastern West Virginia Community & Technical College and an Adjunct Instructor for Radford University.
+Since 2011, I have held positions as Online Adjunct Instructor for Eastern West Virginia Community & Technical College and as Adjunct Instructor for Radford University.

 Currently, I serve as Editor Emeritus of SPECTRA: The Social, Political, Ethical, and Cultural Thought Archives in addition to serving as the president of the ASPECT Student Association and as a member of Virginia Tech’s New Media Faculty-Staff Development Seminar.
 I also am a long-standing participant in the Model Arab League program, sponsored by NCUSAR, serving as a participant, judge, chair, and coordinator for both their Southeast and National conferences yearly since 2004.
 In March 2012, I was awarded NCUSAR’s “Model Arab League Lifetime Achievement Award” for this service, and in April 2012, I was awarded NCUSAR’s “Lebanon Summer Fellowship.”